textcreationpartnership/A03203/README.md

 ##Content Summary##

 #####Front#####

+1. To the right Honourable, Edward
+Earle of Worcester, Lord of Chepstoll,
+Ragland, and Gower, Knight of
+the most Noble Order of the Garter,
-A funerall elegie vpon the death of the late most hopefull and illustrious prince, Henry, Prince of
+Maister of the Horse, and one of the
+Kings most Honourable Priuy
+COVNCELL.

+1. TO THE READER.

 #####Body#####

-A funerall elegie vpon the death of the late most hopefull and illustrious prince, Henry, Prince of **Types of content**
+1. A Funerall Elegie,
+Of the late most High and Illustrious
+Prince, HENRY,
+Prince of Wales.

+**Types of content**

   * There are 400 **verse** lines!